mavryk-network/ledger-app-mavryk-baking/README.md

 did not unplug your Ledger hardware wallet between setting up the rules and attempting to install.
 Please confirm the correctness of your `udev` rules.

-To load a new version of the Tezos application onto the Ledger device in the future, you can run the command again, and it will automatically remove any previously-loaded version.
+To load a new version of the Mavryk application onto the Ledger device in the future, you can run the command again, and it will automatically remove any previously-loaded version.